 You are the expert on your child - and the everyday interactions you have with your child help to wire your child's brain.
 As pioneering child psychiatrist Stanley Greenspan told parents, "You are not the problem.
 But you can be the solution."
 My developmental therapy coaching process incorporates deep listening to help you reflect on your parenting, and attune to the needs behind your child's behaviors.
 This work is rooted in Sensory Integration Theory and DIR / Floortime principles.
 We have to work from the bottom up - we can't improve cognitive development until we address a child's physical, sensory, emotional and regulatory needs!
 Through humor, play, music, movement, and subtle but powerful changes to your voice, pacing, and body language, you can help your child can grow in a natural, highly motivating context.
-Since every family is different, every plan is customized: from helping your child adapt to classroom and social situations, to helping you advocate for your needs at IEP and other team meetings, to integrating technology like iPad communication apps, social stories, video modeling, and visual aids - the possibilities are endless!
+Since every family is different, every plan is customized: from helping your child adapt to classroom and social situations, to helping you advocate for your needs at IEP and other team meetings, to creating behavioral support plans, to integrating technology like communication apps, social stories, video modeling, and visual aids - the possibilities are endless!

 Visit my portfolio to learn more about my approach to adult education: